Vyral/christal-johnson/_posts/2025-01-02-aj-s-and-christal-s-new-real-estate-docuseries-selling-manassas-episode-4.md

 **Regular maintenance.** Even if you’re not selling, regular home maintenance saves money.
 I’ve seen $9 caulking repairs turn into $8,000 problems.
 Spending 1% of your home’s value each year on maintenance prevents costly surprises.
 Simple tasks like cleaning gutters, servicing HVAC systems, and sealing windows make a big difference.

 Don’t let hidden issues ruin your sale or cost you money.
-A pre-listing inspection gives you control, transparency, and peace of mind. **If you have questions or you need help with pre-listing inspection, feel free to call or text me at (571) 210-1818.** I'd love to help you ensure you are doing your pre-listing inspection the right way to ensure your home is in top condition.
+A pre-listing inspection gives you control, transparency, and peace of mind. **If you have questions or you need help with pre-listing inspection, feel free to call or text me at (571) 210-1818.** I’d love to help you ensure you are doing your pre-listing inspection the right way to ensure your home is in top condition.